alibaba/jvm-sandbox/doc/JVM-SANDBOX-USER-GUIDE-English.md

            - onFreeze

                After the module enters the frozen state, all the sandbox events that are listening before will be blocked.
-It should be noted that the frozen module will not return the event to listen to the code plug, only `delete ()`, `wathcing ()` or module is unloaded when the plug code will be cleared.
+It should be noted that the frozen module will not return the event to listen to the code plug, only `delete ()`, `watching ()` or module is unloaded when the plug code will be cleared.

 ### Configuration file